The countdown is based on server time, which is currently:

 A consortium (plural consortia or consortiums) is a group of entities that come together to undertake a project or achieve a goal that is beyond the resources of the entities acting as individuals.
 For example, schools and/or libraries can form consortia for the purposes of the Schools and Libraries Program to aggregate demand in order to lower prices and promote more efficient use of shared facilities.

-Some consortia, e.g., library consortia, may have been formed originally for reasons unrelated to E-rate and in fact may pre-date the E-rate program.
+Some consortia, e.g., library consortia, may have been formed originally for reasons unrelated to the E-rate Program.

 One entity should be designated as the lead member of the consortium.
 The consortium leader may or may not be eligible for discounts.